durudex-old/go-sample-service/schema/README.md

-# Durudex Sample Service PostgreSQL schema
+# PostgreSQL Schema

-You will need the [migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) utility to migrate the database.
+You will need the [migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) tool to migrate the database.

+# Up & Down

+Use `make migrate-up` to migrate up and `make migrate-down` to migrate down.